 In this case, there are 3 scenarios:

-It’s used as the final image – in this case, you get the emotional impact at the end of scrolling through the product image collection but still enjoy the neat category page with uniform product images.
+A hero shot is used as the final image.
+In this case, you get the emotional impact at the end of scrolling through the product image collection, but you can still enjoy the neat category page with uniform product images.

 2. In an online store as a category image

-The category may have a page or a submenu devoted to it depending on the architecture and navigation of your online store.
-Hero images belong nicely as the category image, as they are functional enough and still convey an emotion of sorts.
+Depending on your online store's architecture and navigation, the category may have a page or a submenu devoted to it.
+Hero images belong nicely to category images, as they are functional enough and still convey an emotion.

 3. On social media

-The most frequent and purposeful use for this type of product image is social media.
-Facebook, Instagram, and Twitter are all highly entertaining, so a mere white-background matter-of-factly product image will fail to attract attention.
+The most frequent and purposeful use of this type of product image is social media.
+Facebook, Instagram, and X are all highly entertaining, so a mere white background product image will fail to attract attention.

 4. For blog pieces in outreach campaigns and influencer marketing

-If you do influencer marketing or provide your pieces for articles, like “20 gifts for Mother’s day under $50”, hero images will be a perfect way to illustrate your story.
+If you do influencer marketing or provide your pieces for articles like “20 gifts for Mother’s Day under $50”, hero images will perfectly illustrate your story.

-Below is a quick comparative table of the difference between the three types of visuals.
+Below is a quick comparative table of the differences between the three types of visuals.

-There are some particulars when it comes to planning and conceiving the creative images, with most of the routine being the same as for regular product photoshoots.
+There are some particulars when it comes to planning and developing creative images, with most of the routine being the same as regular product photoshoots.

-1. The search of the central idea, inspiration, and references
+1. The search for the central idea, inspiration, and references

 It all starts with an idea.
-You may be looking to create a hero short for a specific occasion, like Christmas or Halloween.
-Sometimes you need to create a hero shot to represent the entire collection, for example, a skiing collection.
-You may also want a more creative shot to represent your collection based on the products it's produced from, like rose petals for beauty cream.
+Create a hero short for a specific occasion, like Christmas or Halloween.
+Sometimes, you need to create a hero shot to represent the entire collection, for example, a skiing collection.
+You may also want a more creative shot to represent your collection based on the products it's produced from.

-In either scenario, it all starts with a little brainstorming and a search of references that resonate with the spirit of your product.
+In either scenario, it all starts with a little brainstorming and a search for references that resonate with the spirit of your product.

 2. The search of props and the background

-Once the idea is approved, the team is set to find the right props and backgrounds for the shoot.
+Once the idea is approved, the team will find the right props and backgrounds for the shoot.
 You may want to combine several techniques to translate your idea: specific items to accompany your main product, colored or textured background, use of specific lighting and shadows, unusual positioning of the objects, etc.

 3. Shooting process

-The next stage is fairly technical and involved all of the regular stages of the shoot preparation.
+The next stage is fairly technical and involves all the regular stages of the shoot preparation.

 We have set them out in the tiniest detail for you in this piece: